The process of writing is rewriting editing and more rewriting.

-My help, I was the last person to help her, or anyone for that matter.
+My help, I was the last person to help her or anyone for that matter.
 But curiosity got the better of me.
 “Why?”

 “Because my husband is trying to kill me.”

-The instant the last word left her lips I saw her jerk backwards into the car, and then start sliding down to the ground.
+The instant the last word left her lips I saw her jerk back into the car, and then start sliding down to the ground.
 There was no mistaking the red streak following her as she fell.

 It still needs work but I’ve got the gist of where I want to go.